theDIG95/theDIG95.github.io/_posts/2018-08-12-profiling.md

 ## Finding the memory usage

 After we have made the application run faster we can also profile it to save on the memory consumption too.
 For this we can use [memory_profiler](https://pypi.org/project/memory_profiler/).
-This will give us the memory incremeent after each line of code.
+This will give us the memory increment after each line of code.
 This can help us see if memory consumption is reduced after we optimize our code.
 As with `line_profiler` we need to add a decorator `@profile` to the method or function to profile.
 The decorator doesn't need to be defined or imported.

 ```python